Buying real estate in Slovenia?

 Sources: OECD iLibrary, EIR 2024 Slovenia

-15) You should invest in Slovenian properties for digital nomads with high-speed internet and home office spaces
+15) Consider properties with high-speed internet and home office spaces to attract digital nomads and remote workers

 The rise of digital nomads is reshaping the property market.